-Registers of Scotland maintains the oldest continuous land register in the world and Scotland has enjoyed its benefits for more than 400 years.
+Registers of Scotland maintains the oldest continuous land register in the world.

 The benefits of land registration

-Land registration offers certainty of title to property owners, potential purchasers and lenders, as with a land register you can prove ownership of what you are selling or borrowing against.
+Land registration offers certainty of title to property owners, potential purchasers and lenders.
+With a land register, you can prove ownership of what you are selling or borrowing against.

-This certainty of title gives businesses confidence to lend against or invest in property which can help development, future planning, infrastructure and so forth.
+- gives businesses confidence to lend against or invest in property

-- properties identified and shown on the Ordnance Survey Map
+- identifies property on the Ordnance Survey Map

-- clarity of what rights benefit and burdens effect properties
+- gives clarity of what rights benefit and burdens affect properties